 - Pump gas – the stuff you get out of the bowser at your local petrol staion i.e. No race fuel.

 - 1000cc – the stock R100 is actually 980cc which is what I ran.

 The record in this class was 144.6mph.
 (Annoyingly, since 2014, it had been incorrectly recorded in the DLRA record books as 148mph).
 This is held by my arch nemisis (and friend) Josh Schuit on, yes, an airhead R100!
 Pushrod engines are older technology so the class is mainly comprised of ‘classic’ bikes carrying marques such as BMW, Moto Guzzi and Harley Davidson.

 16mph was needed over the 2015 128mph effort to match the record.
 Enemy No.1 is air resistance or ‘drag’.
 I had no idea whether the 50% additional power would be enough to push me and my machine through this conspiracy of air molecules.
-There is a squared realationship between velocity and drag which means you need a shit load more power to gain fractional increases in speed.
+There is a squared realationship between velocity and drag, translated: You need a shit load more power to gain a fractional increase in speed.
 People who race naked bikes (unfaired, no streamlining) talk of hitting a wall at around 150mph (242km/h) – every mph is hard won.
 I would hopefully be at least nudging this wall.

 The 2nd and 3rd enemies are temperature and traction.
 The salt was in terrific condition this year so I don’t believe traction posed a big problem though would have nonetheless played a role.
 However, elevated ambient temperature thieves power: Higher temp = loss in air density = loss of available oxygen to burn = rich burn and carburetor jetting needs to be tweeked as the thermometer climbs through the day.